ArchAngel075/CurseEngine-TheDarkness/README.md

 Gameplay :
 ----------
-Darkness-mechanic, a lighting based mechanic that drives the entire games :
+Darkness mechanic, a lighting based mechanic that drives the entire games :
 Using lighting and shadows to create a dark atmosphere and allow for some unique enemies and gameplay, TheDarkness has players use light-sources and each other as eyes and barriers against enemies- Yet enemies also feed on the light, they are attracted to it and often strive to destroy any light and thus the players safety aswell.

+Sanity mechanic, what defines endgame : [Credits to Dylan for the initial idea and followup] Players have a Sanity level, this represented as a percentage defines how much gear they can use and how close they are to beating the server.
+Sanity can be spent on tools to assist in crossing into another level, yet once a Sanity of 100% is reached then the player escapes.
+Though, spending what sanity one has left to aquire tools to defeat a level simply means that one is accepting reality of the nightmarish fantasy one is trapped in.

 Charge mechanic, pushing players into decisions one after the other :
 The Charge mechanic gives players a "charge" or battery, this will be depleted through various ways and when depleted can leave a player trapped in a dark corridor surrounded by enemies and no notion of where anything is.